blinds52/odata/trunk/tools/CheckABNF/README.txt

 If the parser successfully matches an entityNavigationProperty, it will trigger a callback that will check whether the matched character sequence is identical to one of the given <Match>es.
 If not, the parser will continue with the next alternative.

-This "backing out" of otherwise successful matches is the above mentioned modification to the original Java APG.